PirateNetwork/pirate-docs/docs/configuration/index.md

 Note: you can specify a different location by passing **-datadir=/path/to/data/dir** when starting the daemon (***!!!*** if you do so you will need to run that parameter every time you run/restart the daemon)

-Note2: if you are integrating Pirate Chain in an exchange, payment processor or run a mining operation please see Enhanced Configuration & Examples sections.
+Note2: if you are integrating Pirate Chain in an exchange, payment processor or run a mining operation please see Advanced Configuration & Examples sections.